AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

    - To remove community administrator permissions from a user role, select **Remove Role** ![remove role](../_icons/remove-object.svg) for the role that you want to remove.

   **Tip:** You can edit the default roles that are listed.
 For more information, see <xref:communities-manage-default-admins>.

-  **Tip:** You can edit the default roles that are listed.
-For more information, see <xref:communities-manage-default-admins>.

 1. After you finish, select **Next**.